JNOSQL/jnosql-book/en/part1/README.md

 ## The main idea behind the API

 Once, we talked about the importance of the standard of a NoSQL database API; the next step is to discuss, in more details, about API.
 However, to make a natural explanation, first going to talk about both layer and tier.
 These structures level make the communication, maintenance, split the responsibility clearer.
-The new API proposal going to be responsible for being a bridge between the logic tier and data tier, to do this, we need to create two APIs one to communication to a database and another one to be a high abstraction to Java application.
+The new API proposal  is going to be responsible for being a bridge between the logic tier and data tier, to do this, we need to create two APIs one to communication to a database and another one to be a high abstraction to Java application.

 ![Camada Física](../../images/01.png)

-No mundo de software é muito comum que a aplicação tenha camadas, sejam elas lógicas ou físicas.
-Aplicações de multi-camada física é muito comum, principalmente com três:
+In software, the world is common that application has structures: tier, physical structure, and layer, logic one.
+The multi-tier application has three levels:

-* **Camada de apresentação**: A sua principal responsabilidade é traduzir as atividades de uma forma que o usuário possa entender.
+* **Presentation tier**: That has as primary duty translate the result, from below tiers, to the user a can understand.

-* **Camada lógica**: A camada lógica é onde fica localizada toda a lógica de negócio e processamento, condições, salva informação, essa a camada que move e processa informações entre as camadas.
+* **Logic tier**: The tier where has all business rules, process, conditions, save the information, etc. This level moves and processes information between other levels.

-* **Camada de dados**: Essa camada é responsável por armazenar e recuperar as informações dentro de um banco de dados ou sistema de arquivo.
+* **Data tier**: Storage and retrieve information either database or a system file.

 Falando precisamente da camada física, tier, lógica, para separar as responsabilidades, existem as camadas, layer, lógicas.
 Essas camadas contêm a ponte entre a camada física de apresentarão e a camada de dados além da lógica de negócio.
 Indiferente do seu padrão de arquitetura \(MVC, HMVC, PAC, MVA, MVP, MVVM\) eles possuem no mínimo quatro camadas: